10 Unique Ilocos Food to Delight on in the Philippines

 Pinakbet is one of the most popular Ilocano dishes.
 It is a vegetable dish that can be found all over the country.

-Bitter Gourd Ilocos Food Authentic Food Quest
+Bitter Gourd Ilocos Food by Authentic Food Quest

 Bitter gourd is popular in the Philippines as well as in other Southeast Asian countries

-Interestingly, for a vegetable dish, pinakbet is not vegetarian.
-The mixed vegetables are usually steamed in fish or shrimp sauce.
-While other versions of Pinakbet include pork.
+Interestingly, for a vegetable dish, pinakbet is not vegetarian; the mixed vegetables are usually steamed in fish or shrimp sauce, while other versions of Pinakbet include pork.

-5- Okoy – Best Vigan Food “Shrimp Fritters
+5. Okoy – Best Vigan Food “Shrimp Fritters

 Delicious crispy Okoy